Income Protection and Mortgage Repayment Insurance

 What is the income protection insurance wait period and how does it work?

-This is the time period that you believe you can survive financially without the benefit being paid from the insurance company.
+This is the period of time you expect to manage financially before benefits begin.
 Traditionally this will be four weeks, eight weeks, thirteen weeks or twenty six weeks.

 For some people, 52 weeks (1 year) or 104 weeks (2 years) might be relevant, if their employer already provides cover for that time period (sick leave or an existing income protection insurance policy with that benefit period).The longer that you can afford to wait before the benefit is paid to you – the lower your premium will be (but 13 weeks and 26 weeks aren’t usually that different in cost).